 In addition to Southern IFCA byelaws, National and European fisheries legislation, a number of other management approaches are employed by Southern IFCA.
 These include Codes of Practice and voluntary agreements, which contribute to achieving a healthy marine environment and sustainable fisheries.

-For the full details of our byelaws and other regulations please see the relevant regulations page.
+For the full details of our byelaws and other regulations we enforce, please see the relevant regulations pages.